kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 </table>
 <h3>
 <a id="user-content-generators" class="anchor" href="#generators" aria-hidden="true"><span class="octicon octicon-link"></span></a>Generators</h3>

-<p>Much like <code>for..of</code>, generators are also quite a bit slower than a raw ES5 implementation of the iterable protocol, with performance ranging from 10x to 750x slower.
-There is hope here as the V8 implementation achieves parity with the ES5 implementation.</p>
+Much like `for..of`, generators are also quite a bit slower than a raw ES5 implementation of the iterable protocol, with performance ranging from 10x to 750x slower.
+There is hope here as the V8 implementation achieves parity with the ES5 implementation.
 <table>
 <thead>
 <tr>